-Use of Proceeds We will not receive any proceeds from the sale of the 2023 PIPE Shares and the Warrant

-Shares by the Selling Securityholders (the "Securities").
-We will receive up to an aggregate of approximately \$3.0 million from the exercise of all Warrants, assuming the exercise in full of such Warrants for cash.
-We expect to use the net proceeds from the exercise of the

-Warrants for general corporate purposes.
-We believe the likelihood that Selling

-Securityholders will exercise their Warrants, and therefore the amount of cash proceeds we would receive, is dependent upon the trading price of our Common Stock, the last reported sale for which was \$1.41 per share on February 8, 2023.
-If the trading price of our Common Stock is less than the \$1.40 or \$1.75 exercise prices per share of the Warrants, we expect that the applicable Selling Securityholders will not exercise their Warrants.
+We will not receive any proceeds from the sale of the Offered Shares and the Offered Warrants by the Selling Securityholders (the "Securities").
+We will receive up to an aggregate of approximately \$42.8 million from the exercise of all Warrants, assuming the exercise in full of such Warrants for cash.
+We expect to use the net proceeds from the exercise of the Warrants for general corporate purposes.
+We believe the likelihood that warrant holders will exercise their warrants, and therefore the amount of cash proceeds we would receive, is dependent upon the trading price of our Common Stock, the last reported sale for which was \$0.69 per share on March 17, 2023.
+As the trading price of our Common Stock is less than the \$11.50 exercise price per share of the warrants, we expect that warrant holders will not exercise their warrants.
 See the section titled "Use of Proceeds" in this prospectus for more information.

+Risk Factors

-Risk Factors See the section titled "Risk Factors" in this prospectus and other information included in this prospectus for a discussion of factors that you should consider carefully before deciding to invest in our Securities.
+See the section titled "Risk Factors" in this prospectus and other information included in this prospectus for a discussion of factors that you should consider carefully before deciding to invest in our Securities.

+Nasdaq Symbol

-Nasdaq Symbol "APGN" for our Common Stock.
-"APGNW" for our public warrants.
+"APGN" for our Common Stock.

+"APGNW" for our Warrants.